Phauthentic/cognitive-code-analysis/docs/Cognitive-Complexity-Analysis.md

 - **If Count**:
   - **Description**: The total number of `if` statements within the method.
   - **Purpose**: Like else count, this measures the complexity of branching logic.
 A high if count can make code harder to understand and maintain.

-## Result Interpretation

-Interpreting the results of code complexity metrics like cognitive complexity, cyclomatic complexity, and other traditional measures requires understanding what each metric tells you about the code and how to use that information effectively.

-Also consider that something that you perceive as easy or understandable might not be the same for someone else.

-There are cases in which the code simply ends up with a lot of things that might result in a bad score but are necessary and acceptable under certain circumstances.
-For example a complex calculation or a complex algorithm might have plenty of variables and input arguments.
-If the problem **can't** be divided into smaller logical units (methods), the score for that class will inevitably be high.